zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

-## Data Analytics
+# Why I built this?

+I built this [web app](http://coronavirusdashboard.live/)  with the motivation of visualizing the data that's easy to read and userfriendly.
+I also wanted to inform people that coronavirus is not that severe compared to other global crisis by highlighting recovery and death rate.

+Coronavirus mortality rate is around 3%.
+Coronavirus would stack at almost near the bottom compared to other diseases including ebola.
+Although I agree, we need to be careful and protect ourselves from the disease, the need for panic is unnessesary.
+The data shows that at least 53% of the people with the disease were cured.

 ## Data sources
-The data is updated form Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) repository and hosted on https://github.com/zmsp/coronavirus-json-api/
+The data is updated from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) repository and hosted on https://github.com/zmsp/coronavirus-json-api/

-More info TODO

 ## Tech Stack
 * Flutter Web